Marin02/Back-to-the-future/README.md

 # Back-to-the-future
-The future si really good
+The future is really good